a-taherkhani/AdaBoost_CNN/README.md

 # How to run on Google colan:

-'Adaboost_CNN_colab.ipynb' can be used to run Adaboost_CNN on on Google Colab.
+'Adaboost_CNN_colab.ipynb' can be used to run Adaboost_CNN on Google Colab.

 # Requirment